-If within TEN years after initial installation of the appliance, a heat exchanger shall prove upon examination by Camus to be defective in material or workmanship, Camus will exchange or repair such part or portion.
-Heat Exchanger shall be warranted for (20) years from date of installation against "Thermal Shock" (excluded, however, if caused by appliance operation at large changes exceeding 150°F between the water temperature at inlet and appliance temperature or operating at temperatures exceeding 200°F (DRH), 210°F (DRW).
+The exchanged or repaired heat exchanger will carry the balance of the remaining original warranty provided with the appliance based on the FOB date.
+In the event a replacement heat exchanger is delivered and if the defective heat exchanger is deemed to be repairable by Camus® the repaired heat exchanger will be returned to the customer and a credit will not be issued.
+Heat Exchanger shall be warranted for (20) years of the appliance having declared FOB from Camus® against "Thermal Shock" (excluded, however, if caused by appliance operation at large changes exceeding 150°F between the water temperature at inlet and appliance temperature or operating at temperatures exceeding 210°F (DRH & DRW).